jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   Google 20% time.
 A great way to keep employees enthusiastic about the projects they are working on.
 And the company often benefits from their good ideas.

+# Questions From Recruiters

+1. Why do you want to work for this company?
+Why not competitor X or Y?

+1. Why do you think you would be a good candidate at this company?